Cape Town Walking Tour

 Leaving the park to head back to the city, you stop en route at Boulder’s Beach to visit the African penguin colony.
 You return to the hotel in the late afternoon.
 Dinner is at leisure.

-After lunch you are transferred to the Winelands to stay overnight at the Spier Hotel. you enjoy a tour of the Winelands in the afternoon.
+After lunch you are transferred to the Winelands to stay overnight in Stellenbosch or Franschhoek.
+You enjoy some wine-tasting in the afternoon.

 Dinner is for your own account.

-This morning we enjoy a walk in Jonkershoek Nature Reserve near Stellenbosch.
+This morning we enjoy a morning walk in Jonkershoek Nature Reserve near Stellenbosch.

 Afterwards you visit a wine estate for a fascinating tour of the wine-making process and some wine-tasting before enjoying a delicious wine estate lunch.